luismtapia/santander-back-proyecto/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
-title: ''
+about: Sugerir una idea para este proyecto
+title: 'Mejora o creación de funcionalidad'
-labels: ''
+labels: 'enhancement'
-assignees: ''
+assignees: 'assing yourself'
+projects: 'Proyecto js'

 ---

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]

 **Describe the solution you'd like**
 A clear and concise description of what you want to happen.